bongssss/H_Cybersecurity/README.md

 - Understanding **hashing algorithms** (MD5, SHA1, SHA256) and **password storage mechanisms**.
 - Using **John the Ripper** and **Hashcat** to crack hashes.
 - Leveraging **rockyou.txt** for dictionary attacks.
-- Awareness of **salting** and modern password-hardening practices.
+- Knowlegde of **salting** and modern password-hardening practices.
+- Practice with Synchronous and Asynchronous cryptographic algorithms.

 ---